sequana/sequana/sequana/pipelines/fastqc/README.rst

 ~~~~~~~~~

 This pipeline runs fastqc in parallel on the input fastq files (paired or not)
 and then execute multiqc.
-A bried sequana summary report is also produced.
+A brief sequana summary report is also produced.

 Rules and configuration details